ibm-cloud-docs/workload-protection/iam.md

 Use the following actions to manage IAM policies in the {{site.data.keyword.cloud_notm}}:

-* To grant permissions to a user, see [Assigning access](/docs/account?topic=account-assign-access-resources#assign_new_access).
+* To grant permissions to a user, see [Assigning access to resources](/docs/account?topic=account-assign-access-resources&interface=ui#access-resources-console).
-* To revoke permissions, see [Removing access](/docs/account?topic=account-assign-access-resources#removing_access).
+* To revoke permissions, see [Removing access](/docs/account?topic=account-assign-access-resources&interface=ui#removing-access-console).
-* To review a user's permissions, see [Reviewing your assigned access](/docs/account?topic=account-assign-access-resources#review_your_access).
+* To review a user's permissions, see [Reviewing assigned access](/docs/account?topic=account-assign-access-resources&interface=ui#review-your-access-console).

 ## {{site.data.keyword.cloud_notm}} platform roles
 {: #iam_platform}

 Users must be granted a platform role to allow them to view and manage the {{site.data.keyword.sysdigsecure_full_notm}} service in your account.
 You can grant permissions to work with all the instances in the {{site.data.keyword.cloud_notm}} account or you can restrict access to individual instances.

-The folling table identifies the platform role that you can grant a user in the {{site.data.keyword.cloud_notm}} to run the specified platform actions:
+The following table identifies the platform role that you can grant a user in the {{site.data.keyword.cloud_notm}} to run the specified platform actions:

 | Platform actions                                                        | Administrator                                     | Editor | Operator | Viewer  |
 |-------------------------------------------------------------------------|:-------------------------------------------------:|:-------:|:--------:|:------:|